Find food that fits your pet’s needs

 Find a cat food that fits your pet’s needs

-Most cats are not particularly happy travelers - they are usually bonded strongly to their own territory and feel very vulnerable off home ground.
-The rewards of staying with the family 'pack' or the potential of exploring or walking somewhere new at the end of the journey do not excite the average feline in the same way as its canine cousins.
+Most cats are not particularly happy travelers - they are usually bonded strongly to their own territory and feel very vulnerable in a new environment.
+The rewards of staying with the family and heading off on an adventure does not excite the average feline in the same way as its canine cousins. \

-If you wish to take your cat on a train/car or air journey you will have to ensure it is safely and comfortably secure in an appropriate carrier and is kept confined at the end of the journey, at least until it has become bonded to the new territory.
+If you wish to take your cat on a train/car or air journey you will have to ensure your cat is safely and comfortably secure in an appropriate carrier and is kept confined at the end of the journey, at least until comfortable in the new environment.
 Of course you get the occasional cat that travels frequently with its owner and does not panic or run off in a new environment, however, these are few and far between.

 It can be very dangerous to have a cat loose in the car - not only could it cause an accident by becoming entangled with the driver, but if a window or door was opened or an accident occurred, the cat could escape and become lost.

 You will need to invest in a carrier that is strong and easy to clean should the cat urinate, defecate or become sick during the journey.
 Also consider the weather you will be traveling in - both your present situation and the likely temperature of your destination.
 If it is likely to be very hot then use a carrier which allows good air flow - if it is going to be cold then one which can provide draft-free warmth while still allowing a good air flow would be useful.
 Place the carrier where it will be secure if you have to brake suddenly but where it has a good air flow - i.e. not underneath lots of other luggage in the back of the car.
 Do not put the cat in the trunk and take care with the rear of hatchbacks - ventilation may be poor and your cat may overheat.
 You can secure the carrier behind one of the front seats or use the seat belt to make sure it is held securely on the seat.